-• "Athletic Supporters": A group of UNC-Chapel Hill boosters called Citizens for Higher Education (CHE) set a record for PAC donations to legislative candidates by giving \$479,000 to this group during the 2008 election.
-It handed out at least \$3,000 to 80 legislators, including the maximum \$8,000 to 24 legislators.
-No PAC in history has thrown such large amounts to so many legislators.
-CHE supports a controversial tuition subsidy for out-of-state students, mostly athletes; the subsidy shifts costs to taxpayers that were formerly paid by athletic boosters.
-The House eliminated the subsidy, worth over \$12 million a year, but the Senate's budget did not.
+• Athletic Supporters: A group of UNC-Chapel Hill boosters called Citizens for Higher Education (CHE) gave \$479,000 to legislative candidates during the 2008 election, more money than any other PAC.
+It handed out at least \$3,000 to 80 legislators.
+CHE and another PAC, University Development Coalition (\$91,000 to legislators) representing boosters of NC State University, support a controversial tuition subsidy for out-of-state students, mostly athletes, which shifts costs to NC taxpayers that were formerly paid by athletic boosters.
+The House eliminated the subsidy, worth more than \$10 million a year, but the Senate's budget did not.